Search for people, departments, or email addresses.

 No Mailstop

+Cindy is a joint Vaske lab/Childhood Cancer Data Lab postdoctoral scholar specializing in analyzing RNA splicing in bulk and single-cell RNA-seq datasets for clinically relevant signatures.
 Cindy received a B.S. in Neurobiology, Physiology, and Behavior from UC Davis in 2018.
 As an undergraduate researcher in Dr. Hwai-Jong Cheng's lab, they became interested in the impact of environmental stressors and genetics on disease.
-Inspired by UCSC's rich history of combining cutting-edge sequencing technologies with bioinformatics to answer biological questions, Cindy studied the interplay of chemical stressors and recurrent mutations on cancer potential in an immortalized lung cell line in the lab of Dr. Angela Brooks, where they completed their PhD in 2024.
-They now continue this research area in Dr. Olena Vaske's lab as a postdoctoral scholar, working with Treehouse and the Childhood Cancer Data Lab to analyze single-cell RNA-seq signatures in pediatric cancers.
+Cindy received their PhD in Molecular, Cell and Developmental Biology studying the interplay of chemical stressors and splicing factor mutations on cancer potential in an immortalized lung cell line in the lab of Dr. Angela Brooks in 2024 at UCSC.
+They now continue this line of work as a postdoctoral researcher, hoping to apply their findings to understand disease mechanisms and inform treatment directions.

 Wet lab: Third generation (Nanopore) library prep & sequencing; Validation of RNA-seq predictions through qRT-PCR, Western blot, immunofluorescent staining; Human cell culture & microplate assay design/execution; Automated microplate wash & dispense machinery operation; Drug treatment dose-response curve generation; Protein & nucleic acid extraction